WICG/view-transitions/README.md

 The intent is to support transitions similar to [Android Activity Transitions](https://developer.android.com/training/transitions/start-activity).

+The details below use code snippets based on the API supported in Chromium and shipped with the latest Chrome canary.

 ### Root Transitions

 The proposal can be split into two parts: a root transition, and a shared